pmd/pmd/docs/pages/7_0_0_release_notes.md

     reading and understanding the expressions.
 *   The rule {% rule "java/bestpractices/LooseCoupling" %} has a new property to allow some types to be coupled to (`allowedTypes`).
 *   {% rule "java/errorprone/EmptyCatchBlock" %}: `CloneNotSupportedException` and `InterruptedException` are not special-cased anymore.
 Rename the exception parameter to `ignored` to ignore them.
+*   {% rule "java/design/SingularField" %}: Properties `checkInnerClasses` and `disallowNotAssignment` are removed.
+The rule is now more precise and will check these cases properly.

 #### Removed Rules